Database-Tycoon/Renegade/README.md

 And that's it!
 You can edit the models from the cube dashboard and the changes you make will be reflected in the `cube/model` directory, or you can edit the files directly in `cube/model`.

-To set the project up to use source data stored in s3, you will need to convigure the `cube/.env` file with the appropriate AWS credentials and bucket url.
+To set the project up to use source data stored in s3, you will need to configure the `cube/.env` file with the appropriate AWS credentials and bucket url.
 1. Create a `.env` file in the cube directory.
 2. Add the following to the `.env` file:
 ```